upcoming Jubilee Gardens shows: please check our facebook page for current events

-First Sat of the Month at Sahara 143 Highland St Worc 9:30pm --where we usually play the 1st Sat of the month - Aug 2, Sept 6, Oct 4.... but check our schedule to be sure at it does change of course
+First Sat of the Month at Sahara 143 Highland St Worc 9:30pm --where we perform the 1st Sat of each month

 new CD now available at gigs or stores (see below) with 15 original songs by Jubilee Connolly- the 4th CD to their credit, and called 'STAR STRUCK' with wonderful new artwork by Nam Nguyen-- come on out to get a copy

 METRONOME MAGAZINE Top 5 CD's for April 2013- Brian M. Owens

 Led by the inimitable songcrafting and vocals of Jubilee Connolly (yes, that's his real name), the collective known as Jubilee Gardens hits pay dirt on their latest (and fourth) album Star Struck.
 Featuring a large collection of interesting players that feature guitarist Dan Hunt, keyboardist Paul Provost, drummer Joe Zupan, percussionist Luis Fraire, oud player Ed Melikian, bassist Gail Hunt, cellist Mary Melanic and violinist Rainer Reichel along with guest Bill Fanning on horns, the gathering takes on a synchronous jam band stance while keeping the songs tight, calculated and well oiled.